-- 1. Identify people who offend because of drugs and alcohol addiction and link them into treatment with police, prison, and probation services. - 2.
-Increase the number of community sentence treatment requirements for people who's offending is linked to mental health difficulties or the use of drugs and alcohol. - 3.
+- 1. Identify people who offend because of drugs, alcohol and gambling addictions and link them into treatment with police, prison, and probation services. - Increase the number of community sentence treatment requirements for people who's offending is linked to mental health difficulties or the use of drugs and alcohol. - 3.
 Provide medically safe detention and reduce deaths in custody. - 4.
 Improve access to healthcare and support services for vulnerable people. - 5.
 Support people moving from prison to community based healthcare services.